dvbb/compute-dotnet-manage-user-assigned-msi-enabled-virtual-machine/README.md

 description: "Azure Compute sample for managing virtual machines."
 ---

-# Getting started on managing a virtual machine with User Assigned MSI using C# #
+# Get started on managing a virtual machine with User Assigned MSI (C#)

  Azure Compute sample for managing virtual machines -
   - Create a Resource Group and User Assigned MSI with CONTRIBUTOR access to the resource group